 |

-The network details will be shown on the Start screen and when you click the WiFi icon if the BridgeTab has permission to use your location.
+The network details will be shown on the Start screen and when you click the WiFi icon; assuming that the BridgeTab has permission to use your location.

 NETWORK INFORMATION In most cases it is clear from the WiFi icon what the problem is, but sometimes it might be necessary to study the details to find out what is wrong.

 On the BridgeTab: i.
-Go to Settings and choose Dummy mode. ii.
+Click the Settings button on the Start screen and choose Dummy mode. ii.
 Exit Dummy mode.
 (This will reset the Hardware id on that Bridgetab) 3.
 Click the Start button and check that you get an ID in the permitted range.

 Network name The scoring computer and the tablet must be connected to the same network.
-If the tablet and/or changes to an undesired network by itself, you should try to enable flight mode and, if that does not help, “Forget” the competing network.
+If the tablet would change to an undesired network by itself, you should try to enable flight mode and, if that does not help, “Forget” the competing network.

-BT Control IP The BridgeTab must be connected to the control software’s IP.
-The BT will find the IP automatically unless the IP has been hard-coded.
+BT Control IP The BridgeTab must be connected to the control software’s (BTC´s) IP.
+The BT will find BTC´s IP automatically unless an IP has been hard-coded.

 Computer name The BridgeTab must be connected to the PC running the control software.
-If you do not know the name of the scoring computer, you should check the Status info, see below.
+If you do not know the name of the scoring computer, you can check the Status info, see below.

 The tablet is most probably out of range in this case.
 There is no doubt if the WiFi icon shows that the signal is weak.
-You need not act on this until the BT tells you that communication is required at which point you should bring the BT closer to the WiFi outlet to connect.
+You need not act on this until the BT tells you that communication is required at which point you need to bring the BT closer to the WiFi outlet.

 WARNINGS The warnings that BT presents should be self-explanatory.
-In the example shown below you will see the Game stopped warning if you miss that the WiFi icon has changed to grey.
-An OK leads to the Please wait! screen where you will have to wait until the WiFi icon reverts to green.
+In the example shown below the Game stopped warning is displayed because the user ignored the Please wait! message and the grey WiFi icon.
+An OK to the Game stopped message leads back to the Please wait! screen where you should wait until the WiFi icon reverts to green.

 |